bomberman30/Instance-Collision-And-Rigid-Body-Plugin-For-Godot/README.md

 the plugin work on all meshes in godot and  GLB or FBX or BLEND files

+TO DO:
+	add functions to 2d as well
+	add remove rigid body function

 this addon Currently in Alpha Stage So If You see any errors or mailfunctions please open issue

 please give a star if you like